January 22, 2015 • 6 min read

 Writing bad code is a rite of passage.

 Sign up for a Github account and start pushing your code there today.
-Every day, whatever you write, push it to a public repository, announce it on social media, etc.
+Every day, whatever you write, push it to a public repository.

 Yes, it’s scary publishing your work to the internet for all to see.
 However, I think it will hold you accountable to keep writing every day, and you’ll be motivated to make your code as good as it can be.
 Defending your work and learning from constructive criticism is part of being a programmer.